-Found 50 - 60 results of 87 programs matching keyword " kennedy space center"
+Found 50 - 60 results of 90 programs matching keyword " kennedy space center"

+Learn more about the new mission to Mars!
+The Mars Phoenix Lander touched down on the Red Planet on Sunday, May 25, 2008, and began collecting data.
+Phoenix is designed to study the history of water and search for complex organic molecules in the Martian arctic's ice-rich soil.
+Join Exploratorium Senior Scientist Paul Doherty as he walks us through the mission and shows us the first pictures that the Phoenix Lander sends back!
+This machinima, a movie made entirely within Second Life (a 3-D virtual world), shows a simulation of the impact of a meteor on the surface of Mars.
+Scientist working on the South Pole Telescope explain data collection, focusing on the telescope's receiver, a precise instrument with a thousand "eyes" pointed to the distant universe.
 An introduction to making a simple rocket and a rocket launcher, including a demonstration of how the finished model will fly.
 A step-by-step demonstration of how to make a simple rocket, including a discussion of materials needed and where to get them.
 A step-by-step demonstration of how to make a launcher to send your rocket sky-high, including a discussion of materials needed and where to get them.
 The science behind the rocket and rocket launcher in the Bottle Blast Off activity, with troubleshooting tips for how to fine-tune the nose and fins of the rocket for better flight.
 Also includes tips on how to take the activity further by making a simple inclinometer to measure how far your rocket flies.

 Hear more from scientists working on the Ice Cube telescope at the South Pole.
 Watch as three giant helium balloons are launched above Antarctica to study climate history; listen as scientists talk about balloon research.
 Learn about the various projects and teams of people working on the South Pole Telescope.
-What is dark energy?
-Cosmologist Rocky Kolb explains how the South Pole Telescope will help us understand the properties and nature of this mysterious force.
-The Cassini spacecraft continues to orbit Saturn, sending back astonishing images of the ringed planet and its moons.
-Join us as we look at the latest images and do some hands-on activities to help us understand.